Rose Estes: Greyhawk Adventures

-Her novel The Eyes have It uses the same cover artwork (a Keith Parkinson painting) as the first Endless Quest Crimson Crystal Adventures gamebook, Riddle of the Griffon by Susan Lawson.
+Her novel The Eyes Have It uses the same cover artwork (a Keith Parkinson painting) as the first Endless Quest Crimson Crystal Adventures gamebook, Riddle of the Griffon by Susan Lawson.
 In most instances, The Eyes Have It is given no volume number.
-It is not directly identified as part of the Greyhawk Adventures series on most websites, as well as official Dungeons and Dragons publications.
+It is not directly identified as part of the Greyhawk Adventures series on most websites, nor in official Dungeons and Dragons publications.